pwdd/pwdd.github.io/_posts/2016-10-14-how-scala-is-evaluated.md

 ## Call by value

 By default, Scala evaluation is **call by value**, that follows the substitution model, similar to the evaluation of lambda calculus in mathematics.
+It reduces an expression to a value.

 ```scala
 val x = 1